SidharthaDR/chai-aur-react/currency.md

 //=======================custom-function-start==============================
 ```

-## 2. Implementing in our hook and done:
+## 2. Implementing in our hook and done.
+Ps: for use, just copy and paste this code block
 - **Working:**  Add primary-url and secondary-url in purl and surl respectively and then fetched data.
 - You can just copy and paste this **final code** in hook file useCurrencyInfo.js
 ```javascript